jrg94/EECS398/README.md

 # EECS398
-This directory contains an Android Studio project for an application that will be used to operated bluetooth locks.
+This directory contains an Android Studio project for an application that will be used to operate bluetooth locks.

 # Authors
 * Jeremy Griffith